 2) Do Railhammer humbuckers sound good clean too?

 Yes, they sound fantastic clean... very full, clear and with a nice chimey treble.
 It's our belief that a great pickup should sound amazing clean or dirty.
-Each model has different levels of clean available depending on output: the lower output Hyper Vintage is the cleanest, then the Chisel, and finally the Anvil.
+Each model has a different level of clean available: the lower the output the more clean headroom the pickup will have.

 3) Will Railhammers fit my guitar?

 They will fit any guitar that has standard size humbuckers.

 4) Do Railhammer humbuckers with the metal covers sound different than the older uncovered ones?

 We use German silver (aka nickel silver) covers, which have a minimal effect on the sound.
 The older uncovered models are slightly brighter and have slightly less mids than the covered models.

 Sorry, but we do not offer separate covers.
 We prefer to have them factory installed, to insure that the installation and wax potting process are done correctly to our standards.

 6) Can your pickups be coil split?

 Humbuckers: yes, these are 4 conductor wiring with independent ground.
 You can do all the wiring tricks like coil split, phase, and series/parallel.